Finding academic sources for your essay

-Always read the assessments information in your course website and outline to understand exactly what you need to do.
+Remember, always read the assessment details in your course website to know what you need to do.

-The Library Catalogue can be a useful starting point in locating information.
+The Library Catalogue can be useful place to start locating academic sources.

 Try Google Scholar to find scholarly information.
 An advantage of Google Scholar is that it provides access to the full text of many UniSA scholarly (academic) articles if you connect via the link above, or from the Library home page.

-The Advanced Scholar Search option gives more flexibility when you search.
+The Advanced Google Scholar search option gives more flexibility when you search.
 To access it select the menu (three lines) in the top left hand corner of Google Scholar.
 This menu will appear once you do an initial search in Google Scholar.

 Here is an example: